ellygaytor/Sedum/README.md

   - `author`
   - `list` ('True' or 'False') [Optional]
 #### Generation
-1. Run `cargo run [source] [target]`, setting the source directory and the directory you want the generated files to be placed in
+1. Run `cargo run [source] [result]`, setting the source directory and the directory you want the generated files to be placed in

 ### Netlify

 #### Setup
 1. Set your build command to `wget -N https://github.com/ellygaytor/Sedum/releases/latest/download/sedum && chmod +x sedum && ./sedum [source] [result]`, setting the source directory and the directory you want the generated files to be placed in.
-2. Set your publish directory to `[target]` that you chose in step one.
+2. Set your publish directory to `[result]` that you chose in step one.
 3. Prepend the appropriate yaml to your markdown files:
   - `title`
   - `description`